-Once this process is complete, the work goes through some vigorous moderation processes, this can take up to three weeks.
+Once this process is complete, your work is then moderated, this can take up to three weeks.

 You should receive your certificate within six weeks of the deadline for submissions.
-If you haven’t heard anything from us after the six week period please contact us at firstname.lastname@example.org
+If you have not received it after the six week period please contact us at firstname.lastname@example.org

 I've lost my certificate.
 What should I do?

 Replacement certificates can be requested from the accrediting body, OCN London currently at a cost of £35.
 To find out more please visit ‘OCN London replacement’.